maxsharabayko/srt-xtransmit/README.md

 # srt-xtransmit

-**srt-xtransmit** is a testing utility with support for SRT and UDP.
+`srt-xtransmit` is a testing utility with support for SRT and UDP network protocols.
-At the moment the application supports UDP/SRT <-> UDP/SRT packet routing, traffic generation to UDP/SRT, file/folder transmission, etc.

 ## Functionality